Dey-Lab-Team/culture-collections/README.md

 #### micromamba/mamba/conda
 *NOTE: If you already have a package & environment manager installed you can skip this step.*

 The easiest way to install python and all the needed packages is a package & environment manager.
 There are two main options called mamba and conda.
 In addition, for each of them there is minimalist version called micromamba and miniconda, respectively.
 If you have any of these installed you can use it.
-In general, any `mamba` command can be replaced by `conda` and vice versa.
+In general, any `mamba` (or `micromamba`) command can be replaced by `conda` and vice versa.
 If you do not have any of these installed, I would recommend using micromamba following [these instructions](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).
 The conda alterantive can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Again, to check your installation you can try `mamba --version`.

 ### Clone repository & create environment
 *NOTE: Cloning the repository and creating the environment needs to be done only once.
 Afterwards you can just reuse them.*